Nebraska

 Douglas County, NE Juneal Pratt Aug 1975 (Omaha)

-Pratt was convicted of raping and robbing two teenage Sioux City sisters at a downtown Omaha motel.
+Juneal Pratt was convicted of raping and robbing two teenage Sioux City sisters at a downtown Omaha motel.
 He was sentenced to 32 to 90 years.
 The sisters made a cross-racial identification of him in a lineup.
 Recent DNA tests have excluded him as the perpetrator.
 (AP News) [9/05]

 Douglas County, NE Jeremy Sheets Sept 23, 1992

-Sheets was convicted in 1997 of the rape and murder of 17-year-old Kenyatta Bush.
+Jeremy Sheets was convicted in 1997 of the rape and murder of 17-year-old Kenyatta Bush.
 His alleged accomplice, Adam Barnett, confessed to the crime and implicated Sheets in exchange for a plea deal.
-Barnett later recanted his confession and committed suicide prior to Sheets' trial.
+Barnett later recanted his confession and committed suicide prior to Sheets's trial.
 Barnett's taped confession was the key evidence used against Sheets at trial.
 In 2000, the Nebraska Supreme Court overturned the conviction because it deemed Barnett's confession "highly suspect," "inherently unreliable," and hence inadmissible without the opportunity for Sheets to cross-examine Barnett.
 Prosecutors dropped charges against Sheets after the U.S. Supreme Court declined to hear their appeal.
 [9/05]

 Gage County, NE William Jackson Marion 1872

 In 1883, a body was found in clothing that witnesses identified as John Cameron's.
 Cameron had disappeared 11 years before.
-Marion was convicted of murdering him and hanged on Mar.
+William Jackson Marion was convicted of murdering him and hanged on Mar.
 25, 1887.
 However, Cameron turned up alive in 1891 and explained that he had absconded to Mexico to avoid a shotgun wedding.
 Marion was granted a posthumous pardon on the 100th anniversary of his hanging.
-(NL)
+(CWC)

 Gage County, NE Robert Mead Shumway Sept 3, 1907